Protestant work ethic

-The Protestant work ethic, also known as the Calvinist work ethic or the Puritan work ethic, is a work ethic concept in scholarly sociology, economics and historiography.
-It emphasizes that diligence, discipline, and frugality are a result of a person's subscription to the values espoused by the Protestant faith, particularly Calvinism.
+The Protestant work ethic, also known as the Calvinist work ethic or the Puritan work ethic, is a work ethic concept in sociology, economics, and history.
+It emphasizes that a person's subscription to the values espoused by the Protestant faith, particularly Calvinism, results in diligence, discipline, and frugality.

-The phrase was initially coined in 1905 by Max Weber in his book The Protestant Ethic and the Spirit of Capitalism.
+In 1905, sociologist Max Weber initially coined the phrase in his book The Protestant Ethic and the Spirit of Capitalism.
 Weber asserted that Protestant ethics and values, along with the Calvinist doctrines of asceticism and predestination, enabled the rise and spread of capitalism.
-It is one of the most influential and cited books in sociology, although the thesis presented has been controversial since its release.
-In opposition to Weber, historians such as Fernand Braudel and Hugh Trevor-Roper assert that the Protestant work ethic did not create capitalism and that capitalism developed in pre-Reformation Catholic communities.
 Just as priests and caring professionals are deemed to have a vocation (or "calling" from God) for their work, according to the Protestant work ethic the "lowly" workman also has a noble vocation which he can fulfill through dedication to his work.

+However, despite Weber's book being one of the most influential and cited in sociology, the thesis presented has been controversial since its release.
+In opposition to Weber, historians such as Fernand Braudel and Hugh Trevor-Roper assert that the Protestant work ethic did not create capitalism, and that capitalism developed in pre-Reformation Catholic communities.
+Historian Laurence R. Iannaccone has written that "the most noteworthy feature of the Protestant Ethic thesis is its absence of empirical support."

-The concept is often credited with helping to define the societies of Northern, Central and Northwestern Europe as well as the United States of America.
+The concept often helps define the self-view of societies of Northern, Central and Northwestern Europe and the United States.

+Weber's theory

+Following a study trip to America, Weber developed his theory of the Protestant Ethic, which included more considerations than attitude to work.
+Those with the ethic believed that good fortune (e.g. from hard work) is a vindication of God in this life: a theodicy of fortune; this supported religious and social actions that proved their right to possess even greater wealth.
+In contrast, those without the ethic instead emphasized that God will be vindicated by granting wealth and happiness in the next life: a theodicy of misfortune.
+These beliefs guided expectations, behaviour and culture, etc.